-To address the shortcomings of firewalls while retaining their advantages, propose the concept of a distributed firewall.
-In distributed firewalls, security policy defined centrally but enforce at each individual network endpoint (hosts, routers,).
+To address the shortcomings of firewalls while retaining their advantages,

+We propose the concept of a distributed firewall.
+In distributed firewalls, security policy is defined centrally but enforce at each individual network endpoint (hosts, routers, etc.).
 The system propagates the central policy to all endpoints.
-Policy distribution may ke various forms.
-For example, it may be pushed directly to the end systems that have enforce it, or it may be provided to the users in the form of credentials that they use then trying to communicate with the hosts, or it may be a combination of both.
+Policy distribution may take various forms.
+For example, it may be pushed directly to the end systems that have to enforce it, or it may be provided to the users in the form of credentials that they use when trying to communicate with the hosts, or it may be a combination of both.
 The extent of mutual trust between endpoints is specified by the policy.